Interface Components

 Caution

-lives in only one MPI process.
+Always pass MPI_COMM_SELF if an Engine lives in only one MPI process.
+Open and Close are collective operations.

 Variable

-is the link between a piece of data coming from an application and its metadata.
+An adios2::Variable is the link between a piece of data coming from an application and its metadata.
+This component handles all application variables classified by data type and shape.

 Data Types